hackerjacke440/WebScout/README.md

 ## Requirements

-WebScout requires Python 3.x and the following Python packages:
+WebScout requires Python 3.x and the following packages:

-- `requests`: To handle HTTP requests (version 2.25.1 or higher).
+- `requests`: For handling HTTP requests (version 2.25.1 or higher).
 - `colorama`: For colorful terminal output.
-- `argparse`: For command-line argument parsing (part of the standard library).
+- `argparse`: For command-line argument parsing (included in the standard library).

-### Installation of Requirements
+### Install Requirements

-To install the required packages, create a virtual environment (optional) and run:
+Create a virtual environment (optional) and install dependencies:

 ```bash
 pip install -r requirements.txt